 The ATL was created as a new regional governance and funding structure, to improve coordination, integration and efficiency of transit in metro Atlanta.
 A regional transit plan encompassing all transit projects and initiatives will be developed, containing access to new funding sources for activities within it.

-Notice is given that the Atlanta-Region Transit Link Authority, with an address located at 245 Peachtree Center Avenue, Suite 2200, Atlanta, GA 30303, has designated Merryl Mandus as the Open Records Officer upon whom requests for inspection and copying should be made.
-All requests may be emailed to email@example.com and or mailed to 245 Peachtree Center Avenue, Suite 2200, Atlanta, GA 30303.
+The Atlanta-Region Transit Link Authority has designated Merryl Mandus as the Open Records Officer upon whom requests for inspection and copying should be made.
+All requests for records should be emailed to email@example.com or mailed to the attention of the Open Records Act Officer, 245 Peachtree Center Avenue, Suite 2200, Atlanta, GA 30303.

 The structure of the ATL is comprised of five essential components.